 Our Council on Education for Public Health (CEPH) accredited MPH Program in Community Health Education offers an innovative 44 unit curriculum in community health education that promotes social justice and develops culturally and professionally competent leaders in the field of public health.
 A new cohort of students enters the program together each fall semester, and progresses as a learning community through most of the courses in a set sequence.
 The program requires a minimum of five semesters to complete, including the summer semester between the first and second years.
 We require our entering students to have had at least two years full-time equivalent health-related work experience, preferably health equity work in the public health field.
-To accommodate working professionals, most of the program courses and activities are concentrated into two principal days/evenings per week.
+To accommodate working professionals, most of the program courses and activities are concentrated into two days/evenings per week.
 Our applied curriculum emphasizes collaborative learning, teamwork, leadership, writing, and presentation skills and features a supervised team practice experience, intensive culminating experience, and the development of professional products appropriate for use in the field.
 For additional information, please refer to our program informational flier.

 Competencies and Responsibilities

-The national competencies for all public health professional preparation programs published by the Association of Schools and Programs of Public Health (ASPPH) guide our CEPH SF State MPH program.
-Additionally, because our public health degree is specific to community health education, we also ground in the responsibilities and competencies and sub-competencies developed jointly by the Society for Public Health Education (SOPHE), the American Association for Health Education (AAHE), the American Associated of Health Education (AAHE), and the National Commission for Health Education Credentialing, Inc (NCHEC).
+The national competencies for public health professional preparation programs published by the Association of Schools and Programs of Public Health (ASPPH) guide our SF State MPH program.
+Additionally, because our public health degree is specific to community health education, we also ground in the responsibilities, competencies and sub-competencies developed jointly by the Society for Public Health Education (SOPHE), the American Association for Health Education (AAHE), and the National Commission for Health Education Credentialing, Inc (NCHEC).
 Our SF State program addresses an additional responsibility to include health equity and cultural humility as critical components of public health practice.

 The 44 unit curriculum consists of 17 courses.
 Most students elect the five semester degree completion plan.
 However, longer time to degree completion plans are also available, one example being a seven semester plan.
 Click on course title below to view course description.